South Devon Railway engine houses: Starcross

 The most familiar engine house, and the most intact one which actually saw service, is situated on the landward side of the line at the south end of Starcross railway station.
 The chimney, reduced in height for safety many years ago, had for a while a new pitched roof, but it has since been removed.
 Unlike the other engine houses this one is built of Heavitree stone from Exeter, a coarse red sandstone that has not weathered well.
 The accompanying photograph from 2007 shows the original wall along the narrow street called The Strand, but within the next decade it had to be rebuilt with a concrete surface painted to resemble stones.

 After the engines ceased work, the boiler house was used by coal merchants until 1981.
 The engine area was used as a Wesleyan Church from 1867 to 1958, after which it was used as a youth club for a few years.
 The whole building was sold and reopened as a museum for the atmospheric railway in 1982.
 This has since closed and the building was developed internally for use by the local Starcross Fishing and Cruising Club.

 Dawlish

 Although largely demolished in 1873, part of the engine house wall can be seen at the back of Dawlish railway station car park.

 Torquay

 By the time the railway opened to Torquay the decision had already been made to abandon atmospheric working, so this engine house was never used.
 However it was completed and is the surviving example with the least amount of exterior modification.
 It is also the one least easy to see from trains; it is about 1 mi on the Newton Abbot side of Torre (on the right hand side of the line approaching from Newton Abbot) but is on a higher level above the line.
 It can be more easily viewed from a supermarket car park in Newton Road.
 The location so far from the terminal but uphill from it shows that southbound trains were intended to run the last mile by gravity.

+From the 1880s until 1957 the building was occupied by the Longpark Pottery.
+A fictionalised version of the pottery is described in Eden Philpotts' novel Brunel's Tower.